 Yesterday Amazon announced a new API that skill developers can now take advantage of, the device address API.
 Up until now if you needed to know the locality of the user you would be required to prompt the user to tell you (of course making sure you made use of the appropriate locality slots).

-As the announcement states there are other scenarios the AskForPermissionsConsent would be required, for example users are not prompted for the permissions if the skill is enabled using their voice directly on the Echo.
+As the announcement states there are other scenarios the AskForPermissionsConsent would be required, for example, users are not prompted for the permissions if the skill is enabled using their voice directly on the Echo.

 Apart from account linking this is the first time Alexa skills have had the concept of permissions.
-Clearly the AskForPermissionsConsent has been implemented in a fashion that seems to indicate that Amazon will be introducing further available permissions in future.
+Clearly, the AskForPermissionsConsent has been implemented in a fashion that seems to indicate that Amazon will be introducing further available permissions in future.

-The address that is given from the API is the physical address that the user manually entered into the companion Alexa app therefore I would not necessarily trust this information for any important tasks.
-I would suspect that Amazon will extend the API at some point in the future to be a bit more robust and provide geographical coordinates for mobile device utilizing Alexa such as the recently updated Huawei Mate 9.
+The address that is given from the API is the physical address that the user manually entered into the companion Alexa app, therefore, I would not necessarily trust this information for any important tasks.
+I would suspect that Amazon will extend the API at some point in the future to be a bit more robust and provide geographical coordinates for a mobile device utilizing Alexa such as the recently updated Huawei Mate 9.
 The registered location for mobile devices such as the Huawei phone or even the Ford series of cars that will utilize Alexa the registered location is less of a benefit than the real location.